Devostated/CSGO-Coordinates/README.md

 CSGO Coordinates allows you to convert Blender coordinates and copy them to After Effects position value.

+## Download

+The download can be found on the [Release](https://github.com/Devostated/CSGO-Coordinates/releases) Page

 ## Usage
 * Place an object where ever you want it to be tracked
 * Copy and paste the coordinates into the CSGO Coordinates software